elixir-lang/elixir/README.md

 * Add case/match expressions
 * Implement missing types on STDLIB
-* Add $"foo" as shortcut to create a list of integers
 * Add generators
 * Add metaprogramming
 * Add partial application, pipeline f1 + f2, and 1#add and Integer##add